sustainable-rails/sustainable-rails-docker/README.md

 *This* repo is how that image is built, and you can use this to make your own.

+## What's in the Image

+* Ruby & Bundler
+* Node
+* Rails
+* Chromedriver

+The image is quite large because it installs all the gems needed for a new Rails app to work.
+In theory, when you use this image, `rails new` will not need to install any gems from the Internet.

 ## Customizing

 1. Clone this repo